Emergent Graphical Conventions in a Visual Communication Game: Experiments

 \paragraph{Environmental drivers}

-With the visual communication game and the learning agents at hand, we investigate the causal factors in emergent graphical conventions with controlled experiments. \cref{tab:setting} lists all designed settings.
-Specifically, we consider the following factors: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item \textit{Can receiver make early decisions?} The hypothesis is that the receiver's decision before exhausting the allowed communication steps may inform the sender the marginal benefit of each stroke and incentivize it to prioritize the most informative strokes.
-The corresponding control setting is \textit{max-step}, where the receiver can only make the choice after the sender finishes its drawing at the maximum step.
-This factor is on in other settings. \item \textit{Can sender change its way of drawing?} The hypothesis is that the mutual adaptation of the sender and the receiver may lead to better abstraction in the evolved sketches.
+With the visual communication game and the learning agents at hand, we investigate the factors in emergent graphical conventions with controlled experiments. \cref{tab:setting} lists all designed settings.
+Specifically, we consider the following:

+\begin{itemize}[leftmargin=*] \item \textit{Can receiver make early decisions?} The hypothesis is that the receiver's decision before exhausting the allowed communication steps may inform the sender of the marginal benefit of each stroke and incentivize it to prioritize the most informative strokes.
+The corresponding control setting is \textit{max-step}, wherein the receiver can only make the choice after the sender finishes its drawing at the maximum step.
+This factor is on in other settings. \item \textit{Can the sender change its way of drawing?} The hypothesis is that the mutual adaptation of the sender and the receiver may lead to better abstraction in the evolved sketches.
 Particularly, the sender may develop new ways of drawing in the evolution.
-The corresponding control setting is \textit{sender-fixed}, wherein we freeze the parameters of the sender, such that the receiver has to adapt to its partner.
+The corresponding control setting is \textit{sender-fixed}, wherein we freeze the parameters of the sender such that the receiver has to adapt to its partner.
 This factor is on in other settings. \item \textit{Is the game sequential, and can the receiver observe more complex drawings?} The hypothesis is that the modeling of a sequential decision-making game and the evolution from more complex sketches may regularize the arbitrariness, which is unique for graphical conventions.
 The corresponding control setting is \textit{one-step}: There only exists one step of sketching, thus no sequential decision-making at all.
 This factor is on in other settings. \end{itemize}